ClementNerma/Rave/docs/cooking.md

 The point of interpretation is to test quickly the code.
 Also, as the program is checked and ran at once, testing a small program is faster than by compiling it and then running it.

 A big downside of interpretation though is that performances are a big step below compiled ones.
 That's why the interpreter is mostly design for test purposes.

+During the development of our application, we will interpret it to ensure it works as expected, without getting bored by any compilation time.

 ### How to interpret?